vanessa-luna/banner-comments-plus/README.md

   - often, fonts have extra lines for descenders even when none in output
   - get rid of them to clean up your result
   - OR don't and keep each output unfirom
+  - NOTE: will remove ALL lines.
+Multi line banners will therefore ignore verticalLayout

 ### Comment Style